Keith-Cancel/k-hashv/README.md

 }
 ```
 ### Note
-This is **not a cryptographic hash function**, and it should not be used in applications.
+This is **not a cryptographic hash function**, and it should not be used in for such applications.

 ## Performance
 When testing on 1.25 GB and 512 KB of random data I get the following on averages: